-These developments in the international financing system meant a reduction in resources going to public benefits organizations which was also exacerbated by the fact that Kenya became a lower middle-income country, meaning that the bigger proportion of resources were given to Kenya Government, and as loans and not grants.
+3 To move from the separation of sustainability and development agenda to a unified and universal post-2015 sustainable development agenda means that to be eligible, projects and programs need to demonstratelinkages and alignment with Sustainable Development Goals.
+In addition, the emergence of in-country multi-donor funding mechanisms gives preference to funding consortia of CSOs and favors the funding of fewer organizations.
+These developments in the international financing system meant a reduction in resources going to public benefits organizations which was also exacerbated by the fact that Kenya became a lower middle-income country, meaning that a bigger proportion of resources were given to Kenya's Government and as loans and not grants.